juancho0202/juan-portfolio/_includes/04-lists.md

-### Some projects I've had the change to contribute to
+### Some projects I've had the chance to contribute to

 Company+Project | Project Description
 ------------ | -------------